-Reign FC star Rapinoe, however, appeared to row back on her earlier comments after playing for the United States in a 2-0 defeat of South Korea.
+Reign FC star Rapinoe, however, appeared to row back on her earlier comments after playing for the United States in a 2-0 defeat of South Korea Thursday.

 "It is interesting though.
 It's cool to see all of these teams jumping in and seeing that interest, if there is interest, to see it from foreign teams about players.

-Rapinoe, though, said her family were keen on a potential move to Spain.
+Rapinoe, though, said her family was keen on a potential move to Spain.